 Zimbabwe: Lowveld Rhino Trust

 Zimbabwe is home to the world’s fourth-largest black rhino population after South Africa, Namibia and Kenya.
-The Lowveld region, in the southeast of Zimbabwe, and which includes Bubye Valley Conservancy, Save Valley Conservancy, Malilangwe Conservancy and the newly restocked Gonarezhou National Park, had populations of approximately 558 black rhinos and 353 white rhinos at end June 2022.
+The Lowveld region, in the southeast of Zimbabwe, includes Bubye Valley Conservancy, Save Valley Conservancy, Malilangwe Conservancy and Gonarezhou National Park, all of which are home to rhinos.